JacquesLucke/animation_nodes_manual/content/documentation/nodes/text/lsystem/index.md

 the symbols on the left hand side by the symbols on the right hand side.
 The symbols on the left hand side, called the *Variables*, can be any of `A`, `B`, `X`, `Y`, or `Z` in addition to the command symbols described below.
 The left and right hand sides are separated by an equal sign.
-Spaces are ignored For instance, the following are some rules that can be used.
+Spaces are ignored.
+For instance, the following are some rules that can be used.

 ```